Germany's coal phaseout: The last farmer standing | DW | 10.01.2022

 Dozens of young activists cavort on Heukamp's premises.
 His farm is adorned with a huge yellow poster that reads: "1.5 degrees means: Lützerath stays".
 Tree houses with colorful anti-coal posters tower like huge nests in the treetops.
 Even Swedish activist Greta Thunberg was here in September 2021.

 "Time is on our side.
 The longer we're here, the more certain we are that we can stay longer.
-The hope that Lützerath will be preserved grows with every single day," says 35-year.old activist Dirk.
+The hope that Lützerath will be preserved grows with every single day," the 35-year-old activist Dirk said.

-"At first Ecki thought: 'What kind of people are they?'" says Dirk with a laugh.
+"At first, Ecki thought: 'What kind of people are they?'"
+Dirk said with a laugh.
 "But we made it clear to him that we're there for him and that he's not alone."

 Other activists have written a poem in Heukamp's honor: "Eckhard, der Letzte" (Eckhard, the last one standing).
 It is an expression of their gratitude.

-"The edge is approaching little by little, the excavators have been running day and night for a long time," says Dirk.
+"The edge is approaching little by little — the excavators have been running day and night for a long time," Dirk said.
 "But I'll stay here until the last day because I feel like I have to do this to have a future."

 Will Lützerath become a second Hambach Forest for RWE, as activists hope?
 Two years ago, with the decision to phase out coal-fueled energy, the German government decided to preserve the woodland.
 Years of massive protests by the climate protection movement preceded the decision.
 The deal at the time, however, stipulated that Hambach Forest can stay, but RWE is allowed to mine brown coal in the Rhineland lignite mining area.
 For RWE, that's some 900 million tons of brown coal.
 And a lot of money.

-"The decision by the North-Rhine Westphalia state government in March explicitly allows for excavation in this southern part of the area," RWE press spokesman Guido Steffen wrote in response to a DW request.
-With regards to Heukamp, Steffen said RWE is "still trying to find an amicable solution."
+"The decision by the North-Rhine Westphalia state government in March explicitly allows for excavation in this southern part of the area," RWE press spokesman Guido Steffen wrote in response to questions from DW.
+With regard to Heukamp, Steffen said RWE was "still trying to find an amicable solution."

 For legal aid, Heukamp and other activists have turned to Roda Verheyen.
 The Hamburg-based lawyer also represents Peruvian smallholder Saúl Luciano Lliuya, who is suing RWE for compensation payments because of climate change in his home country.

-Her greatest success was the ruling of Germany's Constitutional Court against the German government on April 29, 2021.
+Her greatest success was a ruling by the Constitutional Court against the German government on April 29, 2021.
 The court ruled that the government must take precautions for climate protection and protect the future of younger generations.
 And that's exactly why the lawyer is certain will sway things in Lützerath's favor.

 "Given the current state of affairs, a coal phaseout by 2030, 2035 or 2038 is illusory.
-We have to get out of coal quickly in to achieve the emissions target that the German Constitutional Court is demanding," says Verheyen.
+We have to get out of coal quickly in to achieve the emissions target that the German Constitutional Court is demanding," Verheyen said.

-Meanwhile, Germany's month-old government has ducked out of the way.
-Page 59 of the coalition deal between the governing Social Democrats (SPD), the Greens and the business friendly, neo-liberal Free Democrats (FDP) reads: "The courts will decide on Lützerath."
+Germany's month-old government is ducking the issue.
+Page 59 of the coalition deal between the Social Democrats, the Greens and the neoliberal Free Democrats reads: "The courts will decide on Lützerath."

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.